ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/go/Readme.md

 The cypher shell integrates the mapping connection between go protein, and protein and gene.

 Next, the relationships between the GOs and protein/Gene are prepared.
-    First, get all relationships properties and prepare the header list of the CSV files and prepare the general cypher query to integrate the edge information.
+    First, get all relationships properties and prepare the header list of the TSV files and prepare the general cypher query to integrate the edge information.
-    Then, for each label combination and relationship type a CSV file and a cypher query are added to the cypher file.
+    Then, for each label combination and relationship type a TSV file and a cypher query are added to the cypher file.
     Next, the pairs are loaded from Neo4j and combine existing pairs.
 This is not done if the gene_product_id or the with_from are different.
-    All, combinations are written in the right CSV file with all edge information.
+    All, combinations are written in the right TSV file with all edge information.
 Last, the cypher shell integrates the edges into my database.